bjames/neverthenetwork/pages/lisp.md

 author: Brandon James
 summary:

 The Locator/ID Separation Protocol or LISP was originally designed to decrease the size of routing tables in Internet routers.
 As the protocol matured it made it's way into the enterprise[^1] though solutions like Cisco SDA[^2].
 In this article I provide a summary of why LISP exists and how it functions.
-The purpose of this article isn't to provide a validated design, but to build an awareness around LISP.
+The purpose of this article isn't to cover the protocol in it's entirety, but to build an awareness of how the protocol works.

 # Why LISP Exists